-The following are suggestions you can make to your partnered refugee to help them in their cross cultural adjustment process:
+The following are suggestions you can make to your partnered refugee to help them in their cross-cultural adjustment process:

-- 1. Listen and observe.
+- Listen and observe.
 There are many new rules and norms that may be unfamiliar to your partnered refugee.
 Encourage them to listen carefully to verbal communication and also observe non-verbal communication.
-Explain to them through examples the different verbal and non-verbal communication norms we use (i.e. on the west coast of the U.S. it is polite to smile and look people in the eye when talking to them, even to strangers). - 2.
-Ask questions.
-Remind your partnered refugee to not assume they always know or understand all that is going on.
+Explain to them through examples the different verbal and non-verbal communication norms we use (i.e., on the West Coast of the U.S. it is polite to smile and look people in the eye when talking to them, even to strangers). - Ask questions.
+Remind your partnered refugee not to assume they always know or understand all that is going on.
 Encourage them to ask questions and repeat back what they hear to make sure they understand.
-Most Americans will be very helpful if they need an explanation of something. - 3.
-Try not to evaluate, judge or compare.
+Most Americans will be very helpful if they need an explanation of something. - Try not to evaluate, judge, or compare.
 Your partnered refugee will experience many things that are different from their culture.
 If they talk about how "good/better" life in their previous country was, listen and validate their experience.
 Their adjustment will be easier when they accept their new place of residence and begin to look for things they like about their new home.
 Inquire what these things are.

-- 4. Exercise a sense of humor.
+Exercise a sense of humor.
 It is very likely that your partnered refugee will make mistakes as they explore a new culture.
-Encourage them to find humor in these moment.
-This will help them learn and other people will respond with friendliness. - 5.
+Encourage them to find humor in these moments.
+This will help them learn, and other people will respond with friendliness.

 Expect some anxiety and frustration.
 Learning to function in a new culture is not easy.
 It is natural to feel anxiety and frustration.
 If your partnered refugee recognizes that these are a normal part of the experience, they may be able to deal with them more effectively.
 Again, a sense of humor and openness will also help.

-6.Be open and curious.
+Be open and curious.
 In order for your partnered refugee to experience and learn from their new culture, it is important for them to become open to new experiences.
 This may take time.
 Encourage your partnered refugee to relax and try to see this as a new adventure.
 Ask them questions that allow them to be curious about life here.
-Encourage them to make an effort to meet people, establish friendships, get involved in activities, and learn about people and their culture.